sinai-uja/corpusMentalRiskES/README.md

 # MentalRiskES
-MentalRiskEs is a new dataset about mental disorders in Spanish.
+MentalRiskES is a new dataset about mental disorders in Spanish.
 The dataset is divided into three distinct mental disorders:
 - Eating Disorder
 - Depression
 - Anxiety